Jupiter nose cone entering the History Center

 The purpose of the nose cone on an operational Jupiter was to protect the nuclear warhead during atmospheric re-entry.
 On biological flights, it protected the monkeys or other biological specimens contained inside.
 A parachute deployed to gently slow the nose cone for final landing.

 Brevard Community College provided the nose cone.
-After restoration, the Jupiter nose cone was delivered to the Air Force Space and Missile History Center.
+After restoration, the Jupiter nose cone was delivered to the Sands Space History Center.